edgedb/edgedb/docs/guides/tutorials/cloudflare_workers.rst

 .. note:: Environment variables

     You can obtain :code:`EDGEDB_INSTANCE` and :code:`EDGEDB_SECRET_KEY`
-    values from the EdgeDB Cloud dashboard.
+    values from the Gel Cloud dashboard.

 You will need to set the :code:`EDGEDB_INSTANCE` and :code:`EDGEDB_SECRET` environment variables in your Cloudflare Worker project.